shunsakuraba/fepsuite/feprest/README.md

 python3 /path/to/fepsuite/feprest/tools/prep_mutation_fep.py --faspr /path/to/FASPR/FASPR --pdb 2LZM_nowat.pdb --mutation L99A --ff amber14sb_OL15_fs1
 ````

-If the program finishes without problem, you should find four directories: `wt`, `L99A`, `wt_L99A` and `wt_L99A_ref`.[^2] The first one `wt` corresponds to wild-type structure (without mutation), the second one `L99A` corresponds to Leu99Ala mutation.
+If the program finishes without a problem, you should find four directories: `wt`, `L99A`, `wt_L99A` and `wt_L99A_ref`.[^2] The first one `wt` corresponds to wild-type structure (without mutation), the second one `L99A` corresponds to Leu99Ala mutation.
 The third one `wt_L99A` is the "mixed" structure of wild-type and Leu99Ala mutant.
 If you visualize `wt_L99A/fepbase.pdb`, you will see at residue 99 that Leu sidechain and Ala hydrogens are overlapping.

 Likewise, if you look into `fepbase.top`, you will see residue 99 (originally Leu) in `[ atoms ]` section is mixed with Ala residue:
 ````